 Kerrie Stewart serves as the Special Assistant to the Council on University Community, the Chancellor’s advisory committee on campus diversity at UNC Charlotte.
 She coordinates the Chancellor’s Diversity Challenge Fund and works with the ADVANCE FADO to promote diversity within the faculty.
 Kerrie is originally from Louisiana and graduated from Xavier University in New Orleans.
 She received an MA in Sociology from UNC Charlotte, where she assisted with research on race and gender composition and academic achievement and the impact of diversity on student outcomes.
 She is passionate about many social justice efforts and is active in advocacy for the well-being of women and girls.

-Dean Patricia Timmons-Goodson (Co-chair) attended the University of North Carolina at Chapel Hill, receiving a Bachelor of Arts degree in speech in 1976.
+Dean Patricia Timmons-Goodson attended the University of North Carolina at Chapel Hill, receiving a Bachelor of Arts degree in speech in 1976.
 She received a Juris Doctor in 1979 from the University of North Carolina School of Law.
 In 2014, she received a Master of Laws degree in Judicial Studies from the Duke University School of Law.
 From 1981 to 1983, she served as an assistant district attorney for the Office of the District Attorney for the Twelfth Judicial District in Fayetteville, North Carolina.
 From 1983 to 1984, she was a staff attorney for Lumbee River Legal Services.
 She was named a District Court judge in 1984; she was subsequently elected to four-year terms as a district judge in 1986, 1990, and 1994.
 In 1997, she was appointed by Governor Jim Hunt to the North Carolina Court of Appeals.
 She retired from that court in late 2005.
 In 2006, Governor Mike Easley appointed her to the North Carolina Supreme Court.
 Upon taking her seat in February 2006, she was the first African American woman to serve on the Court.
 She was elected by the voters to remain on the Court in November 2006.
 She made it known in November 2012 that she would resign her seat before the end of the year.
 In 2014, President Barack Obama appointed her to the United States Commission on Civil Rights.
 She has served as the Vice Chair of that Commission since 2015.

+The Hon.
 Terry Van Duyn has a BA from the University of Illinois and an MBA from the University of Connecticut.
 Following a successful career in data processing, Terry refocused her energy on her community, serving on several non-profit boards, including Pisgah Legal Services, the Council on Aging, and the North Carolina Autism Society.
 After witnessing the draconian cuts made by the North Carolina Legislature to essential programs that support underserved North Carolinians, she decided to run for office and served three terms in the North Carolina Senate.
 Terry lives in Asheville with her husband Ted.